Highpoint2000/PSTRotator/README.md

 ## Version 1.2 (only works with webserver version 1.2.6 !!!)

-- Bidirectional communication via your own websocket channel (no port forwarding is needed!)
+- Bidirectional communication via own websocket channel (no port forwarding is needed!)

 ## Installation notes: